 Extensive Guide to Root Samsung Galaxy S9 and Galaxy S9 Plus

 Rooting the Galaxy S9/S9 Plus is a three-step process.
 First, you will need to install TWRP recovery on Samsung Galaxy S9 and Galaxy S9 Plus.
 This would enable you to flash custom binaries, commonly known as flashable ZIPs.
-The next step is to disable encryption by formatting the /data partition and then flashing the no-verity zip and RMM State Bypass zip files.
-Finally, when all is done, you can easily install Magisk or SuperSU using TWRP to root Samsung Galaxy S9 and Galaxy S9 Plus.
+The next step is to disable encryption and prevent Prenormal RMM State by flashing the no-verity zip and RMM State Bypass zip files.
+Finally, when all is done, you can easily install Magisk using TWRP to root Samsung Galaxy S9 and Galaxy S9 Plus.

 While the process might not be as simple as that on devices like Google Pixel, it is still fairly easy.
 Even if you’re new to the scene, you will easily be able to perform the whole procedure.
 Just make sure that you follow each and every step as mentioned.